Posted by Eric Kingsley | Apr 13, 2026

 Do You Need Help Filing a Retaliation Claim Against Your Employer?

-The retaliation attorneys at Kingsley Szamet & Ly are committed to helping employees defend their rights and recover compensation for economic loss, punitive damages, and attorney's fees arising from illegal, harmful actions taken by employers.
+Kingsley Szamet is committed to helping employees defend their rights after workplace retaliation has occurred to help recover compensation for economic loss, punitive damages, and your retaliation attorney fees arising from illegal, harmful actions taken by employers.
 Our award-winning employment law firm has been fighting, and winning, for workers across the state of California since 1997.

 Without a licensed legal professional's evaluation of your situation, you'll never really know whether or not your rights were violated.
 If you believe that your employer is retaliating against you for engaging in legally protected activity, then contact our firm immediately.
 Using an employment lawyer following retaliation is one of the best ways to help protect your rights and obtain compensation.
 We are here to stand in you corner and provide reliable counsel to help ensure that your legal rights and best interests are protected.